-2012 UPDATE
+2013 UPDATE

-This paper is an update and expansion of all previous CAR work on international connected vehicle best practices that has been done for MDOT.
-This paper contains descriptions of numerous selected projects across the United States and across the world.
+This report is an update and expansion of all previous CAR work on international connected vehicle best practices that has been done for MDOT.
+This report contains descriptions of numerous selected projects across the United States and across the world.
 These descriptions cover both completed and ongoing projects.